daijro/camoufox/pythonlib/README.md

         Takes a list of font family names that are installed on the system. exclude_addons (Optional[List[DefaultAddons]]):
         Default addons to exclude.
-Passed as a list of camoufox.DefaultAddons enums. fingerprint (Optional[Fingerprint]):
+Passed as a list of camoufox.DefaultAddons enums. screen (Optional[Screen]):
+        Constrains the screen dimensions of the generated fingerprint.
+        Takes a browserforge.fingerprints.Screen instance.
+    fingerprint (Optional[Fingerprint]):
         Use a custom BrowserForge fingerprint.
 Note: Not all values will be implemented.
-        If not provided, a random fingerprint will be generated based on the provided os & user_agent. screen (Optional[Screen]):
+        If not provided, a random fingerprint will be generated based on the provided `os` & `screen` constraints.
-        Constrains the screen dimensions of the generated fingerprint.
-        Takes a browserforge.fingerprints.Screen instance.
+    ff_version (Optional[int]):
+        Firefox version to use.
+Defaults to the current Camoufox version.
-    headless (Optional[bool]):
+        To prevent leaks, only use this for special cases. headless (Optional[bool]):
         Whether to run the browser in headless mode.
 Defaults to True. executable_path (Optional[str]):